priscilla-abena-aboagye/tribute_webpage/README.md

 # tribute_webpage
-Building a tribute page using html and css
+Building a tribute page using html and css.